 34. Taste Whiskey at the Jack Daniel’s Distillery

-Whiskey lovers will definitely want to book a tour to the Jack Daniel’s Distillery.
+Whiskey lovers will want to book a tour of Jack Daniel’s Distillery.

-Your tour will travel to Lynchburg, Tennessee where you will learn all about Jack Daniels and his famous whiskey.
+Your tour will travel to Lynchburg, Tennessee, where you will learn about Jack Daniels and his famous whiskey.

-Your tour includes transportation, a tour of the distillery, an elevated whiskey tasting, and some time to shop in the charming town of Lynchburg.
+Your tour includes transportation, a distillery tour, an elevated whiskey tasting, and some time to shop in the charming town of Lynchburg.

-Of course, there are opportunities to taste test and purchase whiskey products as well.
+Of course, there are opportunities to taste-test and purchase whiskey products.